 So, what has my connection with horses taught me about empowering myself and others?
 Let me share three key lessons with you ...

 LESSON ONE: We Can Teach Equality Through Cultural Sharing & Connection

-While working in India and Egypt I was often the ONLY woman working in the riding clubs.
-I had to manage a staff of mostly uneducated males with very limited understanding of horsemanship.
+While working in India and Egypt, I was often the ONLY woman working in the riding clubs.
+I had to manage a staff of mostly uneducated males with a very limited understanding of horsemanship.

-The more I was recognised as a lone woman around the stables where I was working, the more women started coming to me.
+The more I was recognized as a lone woman around the stables where I was working, the more women started coming to me.
 They would invite me to their homes and cook for me.
 They would offer me tea and talk to me about their lives.
-They often admitted they had never realized a woman could do such a hard-physical sport such as horse-back riding, show jumping and polo - all of which I did.
+They often admitted they had never realized a woman could do such a hard, physical sport such as horseback riding, show jumping and polo - all of which I did.

 They also shared their fears about being around horses.
 Many felt it wasn’t possible to follow in my footsteps.
 That is where I proved them wrong!
-I showed the women that horses are gentle creatures having the power to heal.
+I showed the women that horses were gentle creatures, having the power to heal.

 Riding can be learned at any age.
 Two years ago, I took a solo drive in a crappy car from England to Mongolia.
 Along the way, I met my-now-German husband, Christian, whom I met in Azerbaijan.
-He had never ridden a horse before but always dreamed of it.
-When he and I moved to England last year we invested in a young horse as a training project, a mare named Lilly.
+He had never ridden a horse before but had always dreamed of it.
+When he and I moved to England last year, we invested in a young horse, a mare named Lilly, as a training project.